algernon/keyboardio-worklog/worklog.md

 # 2018-12-01

 Lots of Chrysalis work, too many to list.
+Also tried to get it working on Windows8.1, but ended up giving up.
+I could compile it on Windows after much fighting, but getting the COM port to show up was a huge pain in the backside.
+And then it didn't work properly.

 # 2018-11-30